tylerneylon/math/py_bug_analysis/py_bug_analysis.md

 ___

 ```
-# For some reasons, my run of ./configure did not find these
+# For some reason, my run of
+# ./configure did not find these
 # on my box.
 I fixed this like so:

 $ sudo apt-get install libffi-dev